 This is mentioned openly in the Responsa of the Geonim that “calling Tzedakah money ‘the Half-Shekel’ is improper and this money becomes prohibited to benefit from.”
 Thus, it is proper to call this money just a “commemoration of the Half-Shekel” in order to avoid any doubt.

 What is the amount one should donate in commemoration of the Half-Shekel?
-The actual Half-Shekel coin amounted to the sum of ten grams of pure silver (actually, a bit less).
+The actual Half-Shekel coin amounted to the sum of nine grams of pure silver.
 However, if one’s financial situation does not allow him to donate this amount, donating any coin in commemoration of the Half-Shekel is sufficient.

 The way to calculate this sum is as follows: A troy ounce of silver consists of 31.1 grams.
-Thus, the price of one troy ounce of silver [recently approximately $31.50 USD] must be divided by 31.1 and then multiplied by ten in order to find the updated price of ten grams of silver, which is the value of a Half-Shekel, as we have mentioned in past years.
+Thus, the price of one troy ounce of silver [recently approximately $21.25 USD] must be divided by 31.1 and then multiplied by nine in order to find the updated price of nine grams of silver, which is the value of actual Half-Shekel coin, as we have mentioned in past years.
 There is a disagreement among the Poskim whether or not the price per ounce of silver should be calculated including applicable taxes.
-Halachically speaking, Maran Harav Shlit”a has instructed us that one may be lenient and calculate this sum excluding tax.
+Halachically speaking, Maran Rabbeinu Ovadia Yosef zt”l has instructed us that one may be lenient and calculate this sum excluding tax.
 However, if one is stringent to donate a larger sum for charity, he shall surely be blessed from above.

 The amount of the donation for the commemoration of the Half-Shekel for small children is a coin which is a half of the local currency.
 Example: In the United States this would be a half-dollar coin.
 (In Israel, this would be the Half-Shekel [NIS] coin.)

 By popular request: Regarding the special customs for the 7th of Adar (which is actually today), the Gemara in Kiddushin (38a) says that the 7th of Adar is the day Moshe Rabbeinu passed away.
-It is customary for pious and righteous people (who are healthy) to fast on this day, as Maran writes in his Shulchan Aruch (Chapter 580).
+It is customary for pious and righteous individuals (who are healthy) to fast on this day, as Maran writes in his Shulchan Aruch (Chapter 580).
 Some conduct a special learning session on the eve of the 7th of Adar, which is also a fine custom.
-If there are ten people fasting in the synagogue, they should not take out a Sefer Torah, as this is not an actual public fast.
-(However, the Chazzan will insert “Anenu” into the repetition of the Amida, not as its own blessing, rather included in the blessing of “Shomei’a Tefilla”).
-Similarly, the Kohanim should not recite Birkat Kohanim during Mincha of this fast day.
+If there are ten people fasting in the synagogue, they should take out a Sefer Torah during Mincha and read the portion designated for public fast days.
+The Chazzan will likewise insert “Anenu” into the repetition of the Amida as its own blessing, between the blessings of “Go’el Yisrael” and “Refa’enu”.
+Similarly, if there are ten people fasting, fasting Kohanim may recite Birkat Kohanim during Mincha of this fast day.
+(See Chazon Ovadia-Arba Ta’aniyot, page 99)